elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 For dinner, my first time there, I got the half rack of ribs and half pound of wings.
 It came with fries too.
 This dinner was delicious, I was surprised I was able to finish most of it.
 I think it was only two wings and some fries that I could'nt finish which is understandable since I wasn't hungry when I went there.
-I got the Caesar garlic parmesean for the wings seasoning/sauce which is rare.
+I got the Caesar garlic parmesan for the wings seasoning/sauce which is rare.

 ### Famoso Neapolitan Pizzeria

 Waterloo, Ontario

-I went here with a friend and their pasta with the meatballs did not dissapoint me.
+I went here with a friend and their pasta with the meatballs did not disappoint me.
 I had water for the drink.
 The seating was awkward thought, we were at a table in the middle of the restaurant a meter or two away from the entrance to their outdoor dining.
 This is just a me thing, as I don't like people sitting towards my back.
 This is a place I'd take a girl out for dinner or a come with a friend, not a place I'd go alone.
 It's more classic and simple than the Piper Arms Place,